The Best Homemade Potato Chips

 A serving of homemade potato chips

-I do love air fryer tortilla chips and pita chips, but there’s just something about a handful of salty, savory potato chips that will always capture my heart.
+I do love air fryer tortilla chips and homemade pita chips, but there’s just something about a handful of salty, savory potato chips that will always capture my heart.
 For those times you’re craving truly crispy homemade potato chips, you have to try this fried potato chips recipe!

 These chips are the crispiest homemade chips you’ll ever try.
 They taste just as good, if not better than store-bought, but without preservatives, nearly always more cost-effective, and you can be 100% in control of any added sodium.